 • Monitor blood sugar levels and work with your healthcare team to identify how your body responds to food and to ensure that your blood sugar levels stay at healthy levels.

 The above diet and recommendations have been traditionally used to maintain optimal blood glucose levels for someone with diabetes.

-Also, the diet should promote weight loss, which in and of itself helps to improve insulin sensitivity and maintain healthy blood sugar levels.
+Also, for those with higher body weight, the diet should promote weight loss.
+This helps to improve insulin sensitivity and maintain healthy blood sugar levels.

 Sample Carb Counting/Carb Exchange Meal Plan:

 (This is an example of a plan that has 45 grams of carbs per meal)

 1) ½ cup cooked porridge, with 1 tbsp sultanas, with ½ cup of milk and one boiled egg on the side (or scramble the egg into the oatmeal)